-This page will give you an overview of the Cray programming environment.
-It starts with a presentation of the programming environments and compiler wrappers that you can use to compile your C, C++ or Fortran code.
-Finally, some basic information on how to compile an MPI or OpenMP programs are given.
+This page will give you an overview of the Cray programming environment that is available on LUMI.
+It starts with a presentation of the compiler suites and compiler wrappers that you can use to compile your C, C++ or Fortran code.
+Finally, some basic information on how to compile an MPI or OpenMP program is given.

 On LUMI, the different compiler suites are accessible using module collections.
 These collections load the appropriates modules to use one of the supported programming environments for LUMI.

 Switching compiler suites¶